HobnobMancer/cazy_webscraper/README.md

 ## Retrieve data from UniProt

-[UniProtKB] is one of the largest protein database, incorporating data from the [PDB] structure database and other protein annotation databases.
+[UniProtKB] is one of the largest protein database, incorporating data from the [PDB] structure database, NCBI and other protein annotation databases.

 `cazy_webscraper` can retrieve protein data from UniProt for proteins catalogued in a local CAZyme database created using `cazy_webscraper`.
 Specifically, for each protein, `cazy_webscraper` can retrieve:
 - The UniProt accession
+- Protein name
 - PDB accessions of associated structure files from the PDB database
 - EC number annnotations
 - Protein sequence from the UniProt

-`cazy_webscraper` always retrieves the UniProt accession, but the retrieval of PDB accession, EC numbers and protein sequences is optional.
+`cazy_webscraper` always retrieves the UniProt accession and protein name, but the retrieval of PDB accession, EC numbers and protein sequences is optional.

 Data can be retrieived for all proteins in the local CAZyme database, or a specific subset.
-CAZy class, CAZy family, genus, species, strains, kingdom and EC number filters can be defined in order to define a dataset to retrieve protein data from UniProt for.
+CAZy class, CAZy family, genus, species, strains, kingdom and EC number filters can be defined in order to define a dataset to retrieve protein data for.

 To retrieve all UniProt data for all proteins in a local CAZyme datbase, using the following command:
 ```bash